 Hell Gate Bridge.
 Photo by Dave Frieder

-March 9th, 2017 was the 100th birthday of the Hell Gate Bridge, and the city’s infrastructure aficionados marked the occasion with cake and events.
+Happy birthday to the Hell Gate Bridge!
+This year, the iconic span is celebrating its 101st birthday, an occasion which infrastructure aficionados marked last year with cake and events.
 The bridge is named for the once-dangerous channel it bridges, derived from the Dutch word hellegat, which means “hell channel.”

 Hell Gate also happens to be a favorite of Dave Frieder, “the Bridge Man” who has been documenting sights from atop the city’s bridges for over two decades.
 With his help, we’re sharing ten fun facts and secrets about the Hell Gate Bridge in this auspicious year.

 10. The Hell Gate Bridge is Actually Comprised of Three Bridges